 Trip to Bethlehem

-Israel is a great destination for any traveler.
+Israel is an excellent destination for any traveler.
 You can visit Tel Aviv and begin your beach, party, cultural and hiking experience by clicking here.

 Imagine taking in the sights and sounds of the holy places that you’ve only heard about in stories and books.